Barrel (unit): History

 The measurement of an "oil barrel" originated in the early Pennsylvania oil fields.
 The Drake Well, the first oil well in the US, was drilled in Pennsylvania in 1859, and an oil boom followed in the 1860s.
 When oil production began, there was no standard container for oil, so oil and petroleum products were stored and transported in barrels of different shapes and sizes.
 Some of these barrels would originally have been used for other products, such as beer, fish, molasses, or turpentine.
 Both the 42 USgal barrels (based on the old English wine measure), the tierce (159 litres) and the 40 USgal whiskey barrels were used.
 Also, 45 USgal barrels were in common use.
 The 40 gallon whiskey barrel was the most common size used by early oil producers, since they were readily available at the time.

-Around 1866, early oil producers in Pennsylvania came to the conclusion that shipping oil in a variety of different containers was causing buyer distrust.
+Around 1866, early oil producers in Pennsylvania concluded that shipping oil in a variety of different containers was causing buyer distrust.
 They decided they needed a standard unit of measure to convince buyers that they were getting a fair volume for their money, and settled on the standard wine tierce, which was two gallons larger than the standard whisky barrel.
 The Weekly Register, an Oil City, Pennsylvania newspaper, stated on August 31, 1866 that "the oil producers have issued the following circular":

 And by that means, King Richard III's English wine tierce became the American standard oil barrel.

 By 1872, the standard oil barrel was firmly established as 42 US-gallons.
 The 42 gallon standard oil barrel was officially adopted by the Petroleum Producers Association in 1872 and by the U.S. Geological Survey and the U.S. Bureau of Mines in 1882.

 In modern times, many different types of oil, chemicals, and other products are transported in steel drums.
 In the United States, these commonly have a capacity of 55 USgal and are referred to as such.
 They are called 200 litre or 200 kg drums outside the United States.
 In the United Kingdom and its former dependencies, a 44 Impgal drum was used, even though all those countries now officially use the metric system and the drums are filled to 200 litres.
-Thus, the 42 US-gallon oil barrel is a unit of measure, and is no longer a physical container used to transport crude oil, as most petroleum is moved in pipelines or oil tankers.
-In the United States, the 42 US-gallon size of barrel as a unit of measure is largely confined to the oil industry, while different sizes of barrel are used in other industries.
+In the United States, the 42 US-gallon size as a unit of measure is largely confined to the oil industry, while different sizes of barrel are used in other industries.
 Nearly all other countries use the metric system.